Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What is the temperature in November in London?

-If you are thinking of traveling to London in November, don't hesitate, because autumn is a great time to visit the city even though the temperatures are starting to drop.
+If you are thinking of traveling to London in November, do not hesitate, because autumn is a great time to visit the city, although temperatures start to be low.
 The thermometers are around 12ºC maximum and 7ºC minimum.

-What is the tourist flow and prices in November?
+What are the crowds and prices in November?

 Paying for shopping| ©David Dvořáček